Ancient practice. Modern application.

 Meditation activates brain regions that reduce worry and stress while improving concentration, memory, and well-being.

-Meditation develops emotion regulation, helping practitioners overcome mental illness and addictive, negative thinking and behaviors.
+Meditation develops emotion regulation, helping practitioners overcome negative thought patterns and behaviors.

 Meditation develops brain regions responsible for observation and focus, helping practitioners to live full, present lives.

-Meditation can reverse heart disease and hypertension, and has the power to switch stress and immune genes on and off.
+Meditation has the power to reverse heart disease and hypertension, and to switch stress and immune genes on and off.

-Meditation develops the "empathy centers" of the brain responsible for compassion and ego-centered thoughts.
+Meditation grows the "empathy centers" of the brain responsible for compassion and ego-centered thoughts.